choishingwan/PRS-Tutorial/docs/base.md

 SNPs with low minor allele frequency (MAF) or imputation information score (INFO) are more likely to generate false positive results due to their lower statistical power (and higher probability of genotyping errors in the case of low MAF).
 Therefore, SNPs with low MAF and INFO are typically removed before performing downstream analyses.
 We recommend removing SNPs with MAF < 1% and INFO < 0.8 (with very large base sample sizes these thresholds could be reduced if sensitivity checks indicate reliable results).
-These SNP filters can be acheived using the following code:
+These SNP filters can be achieved using the following code:

 ```bash
 gunzip -c GIANT.height.gz |\